64kramsystem/personal_notes/rust.md

 fn route(ip_kind: IpAddrKind) { }
 ```

+Enums can't be iterated.
+See `strum` crate for this purpose.

 ### Option<T>/Result<T, Error>

 Foundation of Rust.
 In order to use the contained value, we must extract (and test) it.